bicknell/cheap-sports-multicam/README.md

 - Visualize where the extended 18 yard box line would hit the sideline.
 Walk 3 paces down the side line towards the center of the field, then turn and walk 5 paces away from the field.
 Set up the tripod.
-- I use a 16 degree down angle on the 0 degree camera, and a 18 degree down angle on the 55 degree camera.
+- I use a 17 degree downward tilt on the cameras, measured with my phone. the 55 degree camera.
 - On the Brave 7 LE, I configure as follows:
    - H.265
-   - 1080P60
+   - 1080P30
    - Turn off auto-shutdown.
    - Set exposure to auto, and then set EV to -1 as they tend to overexpose.
    - Set the date stamp to appear on the screen.
    - Turn on Wifi and connect with the phone app, this syncs the time from the phone to the camera, turn off WiFi.
    - Set the zoom to 1.8.
+      - Zooms up to 2.5 work good on the camera facing the center, but more zoom starts to cut off parts of the sideline.
 - Start the cameras and raise the tripod to full height.
 Align the 0 degree camera to look straight across the field.
 The 55 degree camera should be looking roughly towards the center of the field.